dr-richard-barker/pseudo_time_series/README.md

 The exploration of space presents unique challenges and opportunities for plant growth and agriculture.
 Understanding the fundamental processes of seed germination and their regulation in microgravity environments is crucial for the success of future space missions and the establishment of sustainable food production systems beyond Earth.
 This essay aims to examine the stages of seed germination and their hormonal regulation, compare seed germination in microgravity and ground controls, investigate the effects of light on seed germination in microgravity, and discuss the implications of these findings for space agriculture and future research.
 By gaining insights into the physiological and molecular mechanisms underlying seed germination in microgravity, we can develop strategies to optimize plant growth and crop production in space, ensuring the long-term sustainability of human space exploration and the potential for off-world agriculture

 ![Slide3](More_slides_and_figures/Slide3.png)
+**Figure 2:** Filtering using GeneLabv metadata identies similar studies.

-**MSeparate analysis:** Combining anlysis of OSD-37 , OSD-38 , OSD-120, OSD-231 and OSD-321 will provide new insights.
+**Separate analysis:** Combining anlysis of OSD-37 , OSD-38 , OSD-120, OSD-231 and OSD-321 will provide new insights.

 Each of the studies can be analysed separately